-- Within school on notice boards and in school magazines, brochures, newsletters, etc. - Outside of school by external agencies such as the school photographer, newspapers, campaigns - Online on our school website or social media pages
+- > Within school on display boards etc. - > Outside of school by external agencies such as the school photographer, newspapers, campaigns - > Online on Tapestry and Seesaw (private) or our school website and social media pages (public)

 Consent can be refused or withdrawn at any time.
 If consent is withdrawn, we will delete the photograph or video and not distribute it further.